donovan-said/k8s-examples/README.md

 ## Overview

 The purpose of this repository is to act as a collation of useful information relating to k8s, such as commands, config files, and manifest file.
+I've also used the roadmap defined by [roadmap.sh](https://roadmap.sh/kubernetes).

 - [K8s Guide \& Examples](#k8s-guide--examples)
   - [Overview](#overview)